I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 It is also possible to download map and quest editors and other modding tools to create custom adventures.
 I haven't tested any of these features myself, though I did discover that Titan Quest still has a small modding community.
 It's not very active, but if that's your sort of thing, it might be worth checking out.

-If you're looking for a good, straightforward hack and slash action RPG to tide you over until Diablo 3 hits the digital shelves, then Titan Quest is probably going to scratch that itch.
+If you're looking for a good, straightforward hack and slash action RPG, then Titan Quest is probably going to scratch that itch.
 It's a great-looking game with solid, if derivative, bug-free gameplay, a wide variety of creatures and treasure, and a great character build system that invites multiple replays.

 Final Verdict: 76/100